 Relations with Colombia

-In the area of defence education and training, Colombian personnel have taken part in a number of courses at the NATO School in Oberammergau, Germany, and the NATO Defense College in Rome, Italy, since 2013.
+- Through training, education and exercises, NATO Allies and Colombia seek to develop the interoperability of their armed forces, in line with NATO norms and standards.
+This will facilitate possible future Colombian participation in United Nations-led operations and missions.
+Colombian personnel regularly take part in courses at the NATO School in Oberammergau, Germany, and the NATO Defense College in Rome, Italy.
 Colombia has also participated in a number of high-level military conferences.